Merck KGaA, Dr. Reddy's in biosimilars deal

 Europe has already approved some biosimilars, including copycat versions of human growth hormone and the anaemia treatment EPO.
 However, antibodies for diseases such as cancer and rheumatoid arthritis are a much bigger commercial prize.

-Companies racing to develop biosimilars include traditional Big Pharma innovators, like Pfizer (PFE.N) and Merck (MRK.N), as well as generic drug manufacturers in the United States, Europe, India, China and South Korea.
+Companies racing to develop biosimilars include traditional Big Pharma innovators, like Pfizer and Merck, as well as generic drug manufacturers in the United States, Europe, India, China and South Korea.

 Merck said the investments needed for the collaboration were already factored into its profit outlook.
 The move comes as Merck tries to cut costs by 300 million euros a year at its prescription drugs unit by 2014 following a series of setbacks.